Crafting a captivating and convincing landing page isn’t as

 easy as throwing an offer up and driving traffic to it.
 There are several

-different components that go into creating a landing page that speaks to your
+different factors that go into creating a page that speaks to your

-And while there is an incredible amount of variation among
+And while there's an incredible amount of variation among

 audience, purpose, intent, product, angle, focus, industry, niche, perception,